xtuple/xtuple-vagrant/bi-demo/README.md

 Start the virtual machine:

     host $ vagrant up

+In your host file add the followign mapping:
+  192.168.33.10 administrator-460-dev.localhost

-Launch your local browser and navigate to application using localhost `http://localhost:8443` or the static IP Address of the virtual machine `http://192.168.33.10:8443`
+Launch your local browser and navigate to application using https://vagrant-460-dev.localhost:443